Crown-Commercial-Service/digitalmarketplace-jenkins/README.md

 ## SSH access to Jenkins

 You need a private key file, a username (always 'ubuntu'), and the hostname.
+You need to be connected to the VPN or corporate network.

 ```bash
 ssh -i [path/to/identity/file] {username}@{hostname}